History & Culture

 Fogelson/Monument Period (1941-1991 C.E.)

 E.E.
 “Buddy” Fogelson purchased the Forked Lightning Ranch in 1941.
-After World War II, he met the famous Hollywood Actress Greer Garson and invited her out to the ranch.
-She fell in love with the area and after they married in 1949, they spent the next 40 years splitting their time between Texas and New Mexico.
+After World War II, he met the famous Hollywood actress Greer Garson and invited her out to the ranch.
+She fell in love with the area, and, after they married in 1949, they spent the next 40 years splitting their time between Texas and New Mexico.
 After their deaths, the Forked Lightning Ranch House, Kozlowski’s Trading Post, and thousands of acres of ranch land were added to Pecos National Monument, transforming it into Pecos National Historical Park.

-Last updated: October 1, 2024
+Last updated: November 27, 2024

 Park footer